mlstudent12/DMML2022_Omega/README.md

    - basline
 4. We prepared the data for classification
    - set random side
-   - split 80-20 the training data into a train and test set using specific parameters
+   - split the training data into a train and test set using specific parameters
    - set a Tfidf vectorizer
 5. We defined methods to generate and test the models
    - *evaluation()* which computes & prints the evaluation scores (accuracy, precision, recall, f1 score) on the test set and plots & display the confusion matrix
    - *pipeline()* which creates a pipeline usinf Tfidf vectorizer & a classifier
-   - *fit_and_predict()* which fits the model on the training set and make predictions 6-9.Train 4 models (withoud data cleaning)
+   - *fit_and_predict()* which fits the model on the training set and make predictions
+6. Trained and made prediction on 4 models (withoud data cleaning)
+   - logistic regression
+   - knn
+   - decision tree classifier
+   - random forests classifier
-10. Generate a model (with data cleaining) with a higher accuracy
+10. Generated a model (with data cleaining) with a higher accuracy

 ## Results

 #### Without data cleaning